 A mule is a style of shoe without a back, designed to slide your foot right in and out.
 They offer the minimal effort of a sandal with the look of a shoe.
 Mules come in a variety of styles depending on what the front of the shoe looks like.
 You can have a moccasin, loafer, huarache, or slipper all turned into a mule by removing the back.
 The only requirement is that the shoe needs to have a heel because the downward slope of your foot will keep it from slipping out when you walk.

 So who needs laces?
 With so many excellent slip-on shoes to choose from, you can go all summer without bending over to tie anything.
-Mocs are a good place to start but loafers are even better, add a nice Turkish mule or espadrille to the mix and you’re set.
-If you’re really feeling adventurous then get a flashy mule and wear them absolutely everywhere.
+Mocs are an excellent place to start, but loafers are even better, add a nice Turkish mule or espadrille to the mix, and you’re set.
+If you’re really feeling adventurous, then get a flashy mule and wear them absolutely everywhere.
 Or you can wear the same velvet slippers with jeans to brunch as you wore with a suit to a wedding.
 The idea is to embrace simplicity and comfort — aesthetically, physically, and psychologically.
-The vibe in menswear these days is relaxed and free-spirited so free up your feet with slip-on shoes.
+The vibe in menswear these days is relaxed and free-spirited, so free up your feet with slip-on shoes.